-Radar scattering and imaging of rough surfaces is an active, interdisciplinary area of research with many practical applications in fields such as mineral and resource exploration, ocean and physical oceanography, military and national defense, planetary exploration, city planning and land use, environmental science and many more.
-Focusing on most advanced analytical and numerical modeling, describing both forward and inverse modeling, this book connects scattering process to imaging techniques by vivid examples through numerical and experimental demonstrations and provides computer codes and practical uses.
-This book is unique in treating radar scattering and imaging simultaneously.
+Radar scattering and imaging of rough surfaces is an active interdisciplinary area of research with many practical applications in fields such as mineral and resource exploration, ocean and physical oceanography, military and national defense, planetary exploration, city planning and land use, environmental science, and many more.
+By focusing on the most advanced analytical and numerical modeling and describing both forward and inverse modeling, Radar Scattering and Imaging of Rough Surfaces: Modeling and Applications with MATLAB® connects the scattering process to imaging techniques by vivid examples through numerical and experimental demonstrations and provides computer codes and practical uses.
+This book is unique in its simultaneous treatment of radar scattering and imaging.

-- Provides excellent basic and advanced information for microwave remote sensing professionals in various fields of science and engineering.
+- Provides excellent basic and advanced information for microwave remote-sensing professionals in various fields of science and engineering

-- Covers most advanced analytical and numerical modeling for both backscattering and bistatic scattering.
+- Covers most advanced analytical and numerical modeling for both backscattering and bistatic scattering

-Covering both the theoretical and the practical, this book is an invaluable resource for professionals and students using remote sensing to study and explain the Earth and its processes.
-University and research institutes, electrical and radar engineers, remote sensing image users, application software developers, students and academics alike will benefit from this book.
+Covering both the theoretical and the practical, Radar Scattering and Imaging of Rough Surfaces: Modeling and Applications with MATLAB® is an invaluable resource for professionals and students using remote sensing to study and explain the Earth and its processes.
+University and research institutes, electrical and radar engineers, remote-sensing image users, application software developers, students, and academics alike will benefit from this book.

 Table of Contents